GuardionAI/guardion/README.md

 **Notes**
 > Tested on a multilingual, multi-attack dataset of 50K prompts with 40+ attack classes in 8 languages.

-> Evaluation data was built using real-world red team data from partners and the latest jailbreak and attack methods, [more info here](https://docs.guardion.ai/modern-guard).

-> Here are the threat category tested: encoding, prompt injection, jailbreaking, exfiltration & leakage, evasion & obfuscation, code and command injection, hard negatives (safe content), regular documents (safe content), regular chats (safe content).
+> Evaluation data was built using real-world red team data from partners and the latest jailbreak and attack methods, including: encoding, prompt injection, jailbreaking, exfiltration & leakage, evasion & obfuscation, code and command injection, hard negatives (safe content), regular documents (safe content), regular chats (safe content), and more.
+[See more details here](https://docs.guardion.ai/modern-guard).

-> None of the evaluation data was seen by ModernGuard during training.
-However, indirect leakage cannot be ruled out.
-We do not have visibility into whether other models were trained on this data.

 ## Features
 ✅ Plug-and-play SDK for popular agent and LLM frameworks